Melbourne couple: can you Coast FIRE before 50?

 Family-aware: assume life gets messier

-Instead of pretending your savings rate will be smooth forever, this path models a few years where costs rise and savings drop, then assumes you rebuild saving effort after that period.
+Instead of pretending your savings rate will be smooth forever, this path builds in a few years where costs rise and savings drop, then assumes you rebuild saving effort after that period.

 Personalise it